Diagnosability and detectability of multiple faults in nonlinear models: An algebraic diagnosability method

 By construction, the signature $ASig(f)$ does not depend explicitly on $f$.
-However, the presence of multi-fault(s) is reflected in the numerical values of $\phi$ and, consequently, of $ASig$.
-From the comparison between an estimation of $ASig(f)$ and the expected null components of the lists $ASig(f_\mathcal{N})$, some possible multi-faults can be discarded.
-Nevertheless, such a comparison may not be sufficient to discriminate some multi-fault signatures.
+However, the presence of multiple fault(s) is reflected in the numerical values of $\phi$ and, consequently, of $ASig$.
+From the comparison between an estimation of $ASig(f)$ and the expected null components of the lists $ASig(f_\mathcal{N})$, some possible multiple faults can be discarded.
+Nevertheless, such a comparison may not be sufficient to discriminate some multiple fault signatures.
 Indeed, polynomials of $G_\mathcal{N}$ appearing in $ASig(f_\mathcal{N})$ are insured to vanish when the fault $f_\mathcal{N}$ occurs but the other components of the signature $ASig(f_\mathcal{N})$ may also vanish for some particular values of the parameters and faults.
-That is why it is necessary to introduce supplementary criterions to improve the multi-faults discrimination.
+That is why it is necessary to introduce supplementary criterions to improve the multiple faults discrimination.